sdpatro/observer-monitoring/README.md

 # observer-monitoring
 A monitoring tool for checking the status of local/remote servers, based on <a href="https://github.com/giampaolo/psutil">psutil</a>, <a href="https://github.com/tornadoweb/tornado">Tornado</a> and <a href="https://github.com/mongodb/mongo">MongoDB</a>.

-## Architecture:
-**Remote sender** is supposed to run on the remote system which sends the monitoring data on a per-second basis.
-**Root/central server** has two components:
-* **TCP listener** is the receving endpoint of the TCP connection between the root server and multiple remote senders.
-* **HTTP server** is the website hosting server.

 *Addresses associated with the servers:*
 + **Remote sender** : [REMOTE_IP_ADDRESS]:8888
 + **TCP listener** : [ROOT_IP_ADDRESS]:8889